Exact and Asymptotic Results on Coarse Ricci Curvature of Graphs: A General Lower Bound With Maximum Matching and Ricci-Flat Regular Graphs of Girth 4

 Recall that the {\it Birkhoff} polytope $B_n$ is the convex polytope in $\mathbb R^{n^2}$ whose points are the {\it doubly stochastic matrices}, that is, the $n \times n$ matrices whose entries are non-negative real numbers and whose rows and columns each add up to 1 \cite{ziegler}.
 The {\it Birkhoff-von Neumann theorem} states that the extreme points of the Birkhoff polytope are the {\it permutation matrices}, that is, matrices with exactly one entry 1 in each row and each column and 0 elsewhere.

 Using this result on the Birkhoff polytope and Theorem \ref{th:matching} it is easy to get a necessary and sufficient condition on the structure of Ricci-flat graphs with girth 4 which are regular.
-In fact, we shall prove a much stronger result where we give a necessary and sufficient condition on the structure of the graph for which the upper bound in Equation \ref{eq:matchingbound}.
+In fact, we shall prove a much stronger result where we give a necessary and sufficient condition on the structure of graphs for which the upper bound in Equation \ref{eq:matchingbound} is an equality.

 \begin{thm} For be a graph $G=(V, E)$, with $(x, y)\in E(G)$ and $d_x=d_y=d$, $\rc=\frac{|\Delta_G(x, y)|}{d}$, if and only if there is a perfect matching between $Q_G(x)$ and $Q_G(y)$. \end{thm}

 \begin{proof}If there is a perfect matching between $Q_G(x)$ and $Q_G(y)$, then by Theorem \ref{th:matching}, $\rc= \frac{\Delta_G(x, y)}{d}$.